SalehHindi/DC-Killer/README.md

 In each file below there is a 'TODO' statement at the top.
 That, along with the number next to it states what needs to get done.
 The number indicates priority with 3 being highest priority.

 web_scraper.py  - Handles retrieving the menu every day and sending the notification.
-The main file to run.

-web_frontend.py - Handles everything the user sees.
+The main file to run. \n web_frontend.py - Handles everything the user sees.

 SMS_backend.py  - Handles all methods associated with notifying the user through Twilio.